Tidung people

-The Tidung, Tidong (Jawi: تيدوڠ) are a native group originating from northeastern part of Borneo and surrounding small islands.
+The Tidung or Tidong (Jawi: تيدوڠ) are a native group originating from northeastern part of Borneo and surrounding small islands.
 They live on both sides of the border of Malaysia and Indonesia.

-Tidung speak Tidong language, a North Bornean language.
+The Tidung speak the Tidong language, a North Bornean language.
 The Tidong are traditionally farmers practising slash-and-burn agriculture.
 Some are ocean fishermen.
 They grow sweet potatoes, cassava, lentils, fruits, and vegetables.
 Their farming methods are often accused of being the main cause of forest fires in Kalimantan.

 The rise of the Muslim Tidung Sultanate molded the ethnogenesis character of the Tidung people.
-They collectively known as a Malayalised Dayak (Indonesian: Dayak berbudaya Melayu or Dayak-Melayu) people of Kalimantan similar to other native Muslim coastal Borneo groups, such as the Bulungan, Kutainese, Banjarese and Paserese people.
-Most Tidungese people perceived themselves as Malay due to the stronger self-affiliation with the Malay-Muslim identity.
+They collectively known as a Malayised Dayak (Indonesian: Dayak berbudaya Melayu or Dayak-Melayu) people of Kalimantan similar to other native Muslim coastal Borneo groups, such as the Bulungan, Kutainese, Banjarese and Paserese people.

+Nonetheless, the Tidung people maintain historical connections with the Murut community.
+Despite following distinct cultural practices, the Tidung and Murut share cultural affinities rooted in their shared histories and interactions within Borneo's diverse ethnic landscape.

 Etymology

 The term tidung in Tarakan language of the Tidung people literally means "hill" or "hill people".
 As with many other tribes of the Malay Archipelago, the term tidung is a collective term used to describe many closely related indigenous groups.
 The different groups of Tidung people describe themselves in all cases as Tidung people, however, they are summarized by modern ethnology as a common people group due to similarities in cultural and religious traditions.